mypreview/restarter/docs/create-post.md

 <hr/>

-?> At the moment, this list of supported post formats by Restarter theme consists of:
+?> At the moment, list of supported post formats by Restarter theme consists of:

 * **Gallery**: A post containing a gallery of images.
 * **Image**: A single image, rather than a gallery.